roytang/blog/content/posts/2006/02/a-numbers-puzzle.md

 &nbsp;

-> It&'s not something you&'ll figure out by just thinking about it, but with some creative Googling you can get it.
+> It's not something you'll figure out by just thinking about it, but with some creative Googling you can get it.

 _